vinogradoff/vinogradoff.github.io/README.md

 - Linux at working level
 - problem solving skills
 - at least basic German knowledge (A1/A2)
-- fluent in speaking/reading/writing at least one from German/English
+- fluent in speaking/reading/writing in German or English

 **Nice to have**